 At Orani, the men were put into a bullpen where they were ordered to lay down.
 In the morning, the POWs realized that they had been lying in the human waste of POWs who had already used the bullpen.
 At noon, they received their first food.

 The POWs continued the march and for the first time in months it began to rain which felt great and many men attempted to get drinks.
-When they arrived at San Fernando, the POWs were put into another bullpen and remained until they were ordered to form detachments of 100 men.
-They were marched to the train station, where they were packed into small wooden boxcars known as “forty or eights” since each car could hold forty men or eight horses, but the Japanese packed 100 men into each car and shut the doors.
-The heat in the cars was unbearable and many POWs died but could not fall to the floors since there was no room for them to fall.
+When they arrived at San Fernando, the POWs were put into another bullpen and remained until they were ordered to form detachments of 100 men and marched to the train station.
+There they were packed into small wooden boxcars known as “forty or eights” since each car could hold forty men or eight horses, but the Japanese packed 100 men into each car – because that was the number of POWs in each detachment – and shut the doors.
+The heat in the cars was unbearable and many POWs suffocated but could not fall to the floors since there was no room for them to fall.
 The POWs rode the train to Capas where they disembarked the cars.
 As they left the cars, the dead fell to the floors.
 The POWs walked the last eight kilometers to Camp O’Donnell.

 In May, his parents received their first letter from the War Department.

 “Dear Mrs. H. Ruminski:

 “According to War Department records, you have been designated as the emergency addressee of Private First Class Robert A. Ruminski, 35,020,286, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.